Control binge-eating from day one

 - Don’t keep junk food at home - you can’t eat what’s not available.
 Don’t go shopping when you are hungry!

-- Have a big portion of pulses (dals) or paneer or any vegetable for lunch, along with a big portion of salad (it should be about 50-50).
-Have some home-made curds - store bought plain organic yogurt is a compromise, but still better than nothing.
+- Have a big portion of vegetables or lentils or paneer for lunch, along with a big portion of salad (it should be about 50-50).
+Salad should be consumed before the main meal.

 - Get early morning sunlight and spend at least two hours outdoors every day with your bare feet on the ground.
+Take your laptop and work sitting on a park bench.